SeanS86/terraform-aws-infrastructure-provision/additional_resources/ansible_web_deploy/README.md

 ## Accessing the Deployed Web Page

-Once the GitHub Actions workflow has completed successfully, you can access your deployed web page.
+Once the GitHub Actions workflow has completed successfully, you can access the deployed web page.

 **Access the Page in Your Web Browser:**
 *   **For Nginx serving on HTTP (port 80):**